rafaelfqueiroz/rafaelfqueiroz/README.md

 - 🏗️ Led development of large-scale backend systems handling millions of transactions/month
 - ☁️ Designed event-driven services on AWS with SNS, SQS, and Step Functions
 - ⚡ Built internal tools and automation pipelines improving deployment speed by 40%
-- 💬 Speaker & mentor passionate about backend excellence and system design
+- 💬 Passionate about backend excellence and system design

 ---

 ### 🧭 Currently
 - 🚀 Exploring full-stack development with **React + Next.js**
 - 🌱 Building a **micro-SaaS** for real estate auctions
-- 🎯 Goal: Transition to **Staff Engineer** and work remotely for global teams

 ---